-Since many Indigenous people have been in missions and subject to Christianisation it would surprise if these influences hadn’t manifested in their spirituality.
+Since many Aboriginal people have been in missions and subject to Christianisation it would surprise if these influences hadn’t manifested in their spirituality.
 Some old mission communities have become a centre of Christian revival, expressing an Aboriginal understanding and spirituality .

 The acceptance of Christianity today by some Aboriginal people is increasingly dependent on the example and teaching of Aboriginal advocates .